-Using the priorities established as part of Virginia's Three-Year Plan, the ACJJ reviews grants and makes recommendations on the JJDP Act and JABG federal funding streams which are administered by DCJS.
+Using the priorities established as part of Virginia's three-year plan, the ACJJ reviews grants and makes recommendations on the JJDP Act and JABG federal funding streams which are administered by DCJS.
 One-time grants are often offered using unexpended funds from a previous year.
 The ACJJ will also review grants related to juvenile justice submitted under other funding streams administered by DCJS.
-However, projects funded under funding streams other than the JJDP Act and JABG are not typically tied to the Three-Year Plan priorities.
+However, projects funded under funding streams other than the JJDP Act and JABG may not be tied to the three-year plan priorities.

-In all cases, the ACJJ's recommendations are forwarded to the Criminal Justice Services Board, which has final authority to award these grant funds.
+In all cases, the ACJJ's recommendations are forwarded to the Criminal Justice Services Board which has final authority to award these grant funds.